 The selection of participatory activities and associated tools for engaging stakeholders and citizens in climate adaptation planning and action depends on the objectives of each step and your overall goals.
 These may include exchanging information, undertaking joint analysis, promoting mutual learning, enabling collective decision-making, and involving specific stakeholders.
-Depending on your in-house knowledge and capability, it may be worth commissioning a consultant to support you in effectively engaging stakeholders and citizens and deploying participatory activities and associated tools.
+Depending on your in-house knowledge and capability, it may be worth commissioning a consultant to support you in effectively engaging stakeholders from the public, private and third sectors as well as citizens and deploying participatory activities and associated tools.

-Please note that regardless of how far you have progressed in your adaptation cycle, it is important to read Step 1, which addresses developing an engagement strategy.
-You can refine and adapt your engagement strategy as you progress through the steps of the climate adaptation planning cycle.
+Please note that regardless of how far you have progressed in your adaptation cycle, it is important to read Step 1, which addresses developing an engagement and communication strategy.
+You can refine and adapt your engagement and communication strategy as you progress through the steps of the climate adaptation planning cycle.